CelineWW/Charity_Foundation_Neural_Network/README.md

    - Binning **ASK_AMT**.
 [Considering over three quaters of requesting amount is 5000, and others are scatter over 5000 in a wide range.]
    - Changing **INCOME_AMT** to numeric data.
 [Considering to get more numerical features.]

-   The overall model  are as follows:
+   The accuracy of first epochs are as follows:
    ```
      Proprocessing Optimization Attempts:
    - original: loss: 0.5701 - accuracy: 0.7221